nakshatraaravishankar/nakshatraaravishankar.github.io/README.md

 # nakshatraaravishankar.github.io
-This is my first github repository used to create my own personnel website
+This is my first github repository used to create my own personnel webpage